Koyelee/Dynamic-Programming-Using-C-Programming/README.md

 # Dynamic-Programming-Using-C-Programming
 Wohoo!!
-Why not try some well known algorithms using C-programming.
+Why not try some well known algorithms of Dynamic Programming using C-programming?!